Robert D. Clark

-Robert Donald Clark (March 10, 1910 – June 28, 2005) was an educator and university administrator.
+Robert Donald Clark (March 10, 1910 – June 28, 2005) was an American educator and university administrator.

 Early life

 Robert Donald Clark was born in Frontier County, Nebraska, on March 10, 1910.
 The family moved frequently.

 Education

-Clark graduated from high school in Colorado, then received a B.A. in English (with a minor in History) from Pasadena College (now known as Point Loma Nazarene University) in 1931 and a M.A. in Speech from the University of Southern California in 1935.
+Clark graduated from high school in Colorado, then received a B.A. in English (with a minor in History) from Pasadena College (now known as Point Loma Nazarene University) in 1931 and a M.A. in speech from the University of Southern California in 1935.
 While at USC Clark also taught freshman composition at various colleges.
 Clark received his Ph.D. in 1946, also from USC with a dissertation titled "The Platform and Pulpit Career and Rhetorical Theory of Bishop Matthew Simpson."

 University of Oregon

 While teaching composition classes at the University of Oregon, Clark was appointed to Assistant Dean of the College of Liberal Arts (CLA) in 1947, which he held until being chosen as Dean of CLA in 1955.

-He was president of the University of Oregon from 1969-1975.
+He was president of the University of Oregon from 1969 to 1975.
 The Robert D. Clark Honors College on campus is named after him.

 Clark was president during many war protests on the campus, including when students burned down the ROTC building, and when the National Guard marched onto campus and launched tear gas at protesting crowds.
 Throughout this period, Clark was known for defending the rights of students to protest and speak out against the war.
 Following the Kent State Shootings, protests on campus died down significantly.